MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `type` defines the type of the input.
 It can be:

-- `button`: a basic button, usually with a transparent background, to be placed above a button on the background image.
+- `button`: a basic button, usually with a transparent background, to be placed above a "fake" button on the background image.
 - `advancedButton`: a more complex button, associated with an `advancedButtonConfig`.
 - `number`: a basic number input.
 This has never been used before, so it will be perfected when needed.
 - `text`: a text input, associated with a `textInputConfig`.
-- `select`: a select input with a dropdown of items, associated with a `selectConfig`.
+- `select`: a select input, associated with a `selectConfig`.
-- `scanner`: this input specifies that the page is ready to read and process the informations from the kiosk scanner.
+- `scanner`: this input specifies that the page is ready to read and process informations from the kiosk scanner.
 - `cardReader`: this input specifies that the page is ready to read and process informations from the kiosk card reader.

 `actions` is a list of [actions](#action-types) triggered by interacting with the input.